“Think again: European decline” (with Mark Leonard, Foreign Policy, May/June 2013)

 Jack Kerouac said the road is life.
 For Jack Vroom, the runway is life.

-“The forgotten bridge” (September 2004)
+“The second bridge” (September 2004)

 A World War II veteran returns to Holland 60 years after Operation Market Garden.